 Most people I come across while traveling don’t really know that much about Ukrainian food.
 In fact, all most people do know about Ukrainian food is that Borsch is from here.
-Well, hopefully this list of popular Ukrainian recipes can inspire you to try some delicious Eastern European cuisine.
+Well, hopefully this list of popular Ukrainian recipes can take you on a delicious culinary journey.

 The majority of these recipes come from either my mother in law or her mom.
 Why?
 Because I live in Ukraine and recipes are usually passed down parent to child.
 Almost all of these recipes are available throughout Ukraine, however a few are more regional specialties.

-One of my favorite Ukrainian desserts is cheesecake.
-Far different from a classic NY Cheesecake, a Ukrainian cheesecake uses farmer’s cheese.
+One of my favorite Ukrainian recipes is a dessert – Cheesecake!
+Different from a classic NY Cheesecake, a Ukrainian cheesecake uses farmer’s cheese.
 This cheese, called syr, is a dry type of quark that you might find in countries like Germany or a frommage blanc from France.

 Ukrainian cheesecakes are usually made with nuts or fruit.
-My favorite of course is filled with sour cherries (pictured above).
+My favorite of course is with sour cherries.

 2. Green Borsch

 Did you think Red Borsch was the only color this classic Ukrainian soup could be?
 Enter green borsch, sometimes called summer borsch due to the use of fresh sorrel leaves instead of beets.
 This rich yet refreshing herby soup is one of my favorite soups to cook.
-And another recipe from my fantastic mother in law.
+And another delicious Ukrainian recipe from my fantastic mother-in-law.

 Green borsch, sometimes spelled borscht in America, derives it’s distinct flavor from the sorrel leaves.
-Some say it is bitter, but that goes away when you stir in some smetana (thick sour cream) and you end up with a fabulously tasty herby, meaty soup.
+Some say it is bitter, but that goes away when you stir in some smetana (thick sour cream).
+You end up with a fabulously tasty, herby, and meaty soup.

-This is a more regional recipe, specific to the Zakarpattia region of Ukraine.
+This is a more regional Ukrainian recipe, specific to the Zakarpattia region of the country.
 However it is popular in other western regions like Ivano-Frankivsk, Lviv, and Ternopil as well.
 The Carpathian mountains are chock full of delicious trout, and that means trout recipes!

-One of the most popular Ukrainian recipes are these dill potatoes.
-They’re simply boiled potatoes that are then mixed with salt and pepper, sour cream, and of course freshly chopped dill.
+One of the most popular home style Ukrainian recipes are dill potatoes.
+They are simply boiled potatoes that are then mixed with salt and pepper, sour cream, and of course freshly chopped dill.
 I make this dish with caramelized onions and shkvarky, which is pieces of fried pork fat.

 Pampushky are bread rolls that are usually baked in a group and then broken apart later.
-The tops of the bread are usually spread with a very fresh garlic paste made of minced garlic and butter/oil.
+The tops of the bread are brushed with a very fresh garlic paste made of minced garlic and butter/oil.

 6. Liver Cake

-Here’s a throwback.
-Ukrainian liver cake was once a very popular dish served at many upscale eateries in Kyiv and beyond.
-The rich ‘cake’ is composed of thin meat crepes made of liver separated by a thin schmear of mayonnaise.
+Here’s a throwback!
+Liver cake is a Ukrainian recipe that was once a very popular dish served at many upscale eateries in Kyiv and beyond.
+The rich ‘cake’ is actually layers of liver meat crepes with a thin schmear of mayonnaise in between.

-Now the dish is relegated to home cooked feasts but can still be found at Ukrainian cafeterias like Puzata Hata or old fashioned themed restaurants that look like you stepped into Grandma’s kitchen.
+Nowadays the dish is more common in home cooking but you can still get it at Ukrainian cafeterias like Puzata Hata or old fashioned theme restaurants that look like you are in Grandma’s kitchen.

-Chebureki are another Ukrainian regional dish that actually comes from where my in-laws are from: Crimea!
+This fried dough dish is another Ukrainian regional recipe that actually comes from where my in-laws are from: Crimea!
 Chebureki are essentially giant empanadas (that plate is 35 cm diameter) made of fried dough stuffed with meat or fruit.

-Traditionally Chebureki are a street food usually sold by the shore to beachgoers.
-I’ve gotten some amazing ones vacationing on Arabatska Strilka and it really is an ideal snack food in my opinion.
+Traditionally Cheburek is a street food usually sold by the shore to beachgoers.
+I’ve had some amazing ones vacationing on Arabatska Strilka and it really is an ideal snack food in my opinion.

-Syrnyky are a popular Ukrainian breakfast dish made from dry cheese curds.
+Syrnyky are a very popular Ukrainian recipe both at home and in restaurants.
+Syrnyky are cheese pancakes that are lightly pan-fried and served with jam or syrup!
 Simply known as syr in the country, you can use dry quark or even cottage cheese (although you will need to up the flour a bit).
-These pancakes are commonly served with jam or syrup!

-The great thing about syrnyky is that it can also be eaten as dessert.
+The great thing about syrnyky is that it can also be a dessert.
 I commonly see them paired with things like caramel sauce or chocolate at some restaurants where they try to make a more modern dessert.

 Kotlety are basically the Ukrainian version of a meatball.
 Now, I know most countries have their own variation of meatballs, from the Italians, to the Swedes, and even the Chinese.
 But one thing I found unique about Ukrainian meatballs is one of the main ingredients: break soaked in milk.